What To Expect After A Pest Control Treatment

 MOST IMPORTANTLY AFTER A TREATMENT..

-Please avoid spraying any over-the-counter pesticides or disturbing ant trails after a treatment, as the ants are carrying the pesticide back to their nest - disrupting them will disrupt your treatment.
+A final note on ants, please avoid spraying any over-the-counter pesticides or disturbing ant trails after a treatment.
+Ants are carrying the pesticide back to their nest - disrupting them will disrupt your treatment.

 Need help from All Things Pest Control?